 Bags to be dropped off from the TPO were suspended from a bar which swivelled out from the side of the coach, and were caught in a railside net as the train passed (below right).

 A few yards further down the line, bags to be picked up by the TPO would have been suspended from a railside bar, and caught in the TPO net as the train roared past (above right).
 The two mechanisms were designed to be at a different height so that they did not interfere with each other.

 Mail transferred via the Apparatus was packed into special reinforced leather pouches to prevent damage.
 This pick-up and drop (or rather, drop and pick-up) procedure using the Apparatus was normally done at full speed, which resulted in a considerable saving of time.
 The procedure may look archaic, but it worked.

 Of course, our interest in Travelling Post Offices is largely in their postmarks.
 Each TPO had a letter box in the side where ‘late’ mail (letters only – no parcels) could be posted.
+Such letters also required the payment of a ‘Late Fee’.
 This ‘late’ mail posted directly into the TPO (when it stopped at a station) was the only mail to receive a TPO postmark.